sg893052/sonic-buildimage/system/intf-dampening-HLD.md

 Specifies the amount of time in seconds, for which the port remains disabled (down) before it becomes enabled.
 The value ranges from 0 through 65535.
 A value of 0 indicates that the port will stay down until an administrative override occurs.

 ### 1.1.2 Configuration and Management Requirements
-- Interface Dampening feature default is OFF on all physcial interfaces and port-channels
+- Interface Dampening feature default is OFF on all physical interfaces and port-channels
 - When Dampening is enabled, use below default values:
   sample-interval: TBD
   toggle-frequency: TBD